larryhastings/big/README.md

     characters.  `multisplit` has a large startup cost the first time you use a particular set of iterators, but this information is cached for subsequent calls.
-    Bottom line, the new version is slower for trivial examples--where speed doesn't matter--but much faster
+    Bottom line, the new version is  much faster for larger workloads.
+(It's slower for trivial examples... where speed doesn't matter.)
-    for larger workloads.
   * `quotes` may now contain quote delimiters of any nonzero length.
     * By default `quotes` only contains `'`` (single-quote) and `"` (double-quote).
 The previous version also activated `"""` and `'''` by default; this was judged to be too opinionated and Python-specific.
-  * The `backslash` parameter has been replaced by `escape`.
+  * The `backslash` parameter has been replaced by a new parameter, `escape`.
     `escape` allows specifying the escape string, which by default is '\\' (backslash).
+If you specify a false value, there will be no escape character in strings.
   * `split_quoted_string` also takes a new parameter, `initial`, which sets the initial state of quoting.
   * The `triple_quotes` parameter has been removed.
 (See